MatthewCAlbert/dicoding-frontend-expert/README.md

 - This is for the second submission.

 ## Notice
-- Food switcher is not working yet (reserved for last submission).
+- Food switcher is turned off.

 ## Using
 - Webpack 5